The ACT Government has put in place initiatives to provide extra support to Canberrans during these unprecedented times.

 - is socially isolated

-For information on your rights in another language, please download the Promoting and protecting your rights brochure.
+For information on your rights in another language, please download the Promoting and protecting your rights brochure which is available in the following languages.

 - Simplified and Traditional Mandarin